Adrian Peterson feels he can ‘still compete at a high level’ for the Seahawks

 Peterson mentioned winning a championship as a reason to keep playing.
 That won’t likely happen this year in Seattle.

 He also isn’t really playing for the money — he gets $14,000 for each week he’s on the practice squad.
-And if he’s elevated to the active roster for gameday, as expected, he’ll get a one game prorated share of the veteran minimum of $1.075 million (he can be elevated twice before he’d have to be signed to the 53-man roster).
+And if he’s elevated to the active roster for gameday, as expected, he’ll get a one-game prorated share of the veteran minimum of $1.075 million (he can be elevated twice before he’d have to be signed to the 53-man roster).

 But what Peterson can do is continue to burnish his Hall of Fame resume.